Is Severance Pay Taxable? How Job Loss Affects Your Taxes

 Every situation is a little different.
 Still, for many people, simple moves like these could save you a significant amount of taxes.

-What if You Can’t Pay What You Owe?
+What If You Can’t Pay What You Owe?

 Losing your job can put stress on your finances.
 It also can create an unfamiliar tax situation for you.
 The combination of the two may mean that come tax time, you find yourself unable to pay your taxes.

 If that happens, don’t ignore the problem.
 If you contact the IRS for help, they may have a solution for you.
 They may agree to allow you to pay your taxes in installments.
 They may also delay when payments are due.
 If you absolutely have no way of paying what you owe, the IRS may agree to accept a lesser amount.
+If you’re up to date on filing your taxes, a new program called Simple Payment Plan helps individual taxpayers set up a payment plan online.

 If you simply ignore the problem, the IRS may be less inclined to help you find a solution.
 You could get hit with fines and other penalties that make the problem worse.